Mohamed6886/COS_IOC-Blocking-Tool/README.md

 ---

+## Run Artifacts
+When you run the tool for the first time, it creates the folder **`\run_artifacts`** in the same directory as **`FMC Tool.exe`** if it doesn't already exist.

+During each execution, the tool creates **timestamped subfolders** that contain:
+- Screenshots captured during execution (before filtering, after filtering, and upon completion)
+- Screenshots generated when an error is encountered

+These artifacts are intended for auditing, troubleshooting, and validation of IOC blocking activity.

+---

 ## Notes
 - It is recommended that **only one instance of the tool be run at a time** to avoid unexpected behavior.
 - The source code is maintained in this repository to support updates, improvements, and onboarding of future interns.